roy705051/Airport-Portal/README.md

 #About page

-This page helps us to know more about our contact and facility that we provide our customers.
+This page helps our users to know more about our us and facility that we provide to our customers.

 ScreenShot :